 The first Ottoman museum was founded in 1869 and its exhibits were displayed in Hagia Irene.
 Because the space in the ancient church soon became insufficient, the collections were moved to Cinili Kosk (Tiled Pavilion) in the garden to the north of Topkapi Sarayi.
 Eventually the government built two palaces near Cinili Kosk to provide Constantinople with a museum which could withstand comparison with those of Paris, London and Berlin, where many works of art from territories of the Ottoman Empire were on display.

-Archaeological Museum: Sidamara sarcophagi found in Turkey, a type of sarcophagi characterized by columns in order to resemble a temple (named after a small town near Konya where one of them was first found)
+Archaeological Museum: "Sidamara" sarcophagi found in Turkey, a type of sarcophagi characterized by columns and niches in order to resemble a building (named after a small town near Konya where one of them was first found)

 After the establishment of the Republic of Turkey and the move of the capital to Ankara in 1923, the new government promoted the opening of archaeological museums at a local level.
 The works of art unearthed after 1923 were no longer sent to the Archaeological Museum of Constantinople/Istanbul.
-In developing this page I chose to "ship back" many exhibits of the museum to the locations where they came from (e.g. the reconstruction of a Palmyrene necropolis can be seen in a page covering that ancient city).
-A large sarcophagus from Konya is shown in a page on Roman funerary practices.
-Finally the exhibits related to Byzantium/Constantinople are covered in a dedicated page.
+Many exhibits of the museum are shown in pages covering the locations where they were found (e.g. the reconstruction of a Palmyrene necropolis can be seen in a page covering that ancient city).
+The exhibits related to Byzantium/Constantinople are shown in a separate.

 In 1861 the British Museum was presented with a large number of Roman sculptures which had been found at Cyrene, in today's eastern Libya.
 They had been excavated by Captain Robert Murdoch Smith and Commander Edwin A. Porcher.
 According to an account of the archaeological expedition they wrote in 1864, they moved the pieces away secretly, fearing the marble fragments would be further destroyed by the locals because the sculptures were non-Islamic.
 Eventually a controversy with the Ottoman government arose and in 1870 the statue shown above was sent to Constantinople to settle the issue.

 In 1881 Osman Hamdi Bey was appointed director of the Archaeological Museum; in the following years he conducted a series of excavation campaigns.
-At Sidon he found a series of very interesting sarcophagi.
-The Museum houses a number of Phoenician sarcophagi.
-They were decorated with impressive portraits of the dead as you can see in sarcophagi found near Tartous in southern Syria and now at the Louvre Museum in Paris.
+At Sidon in Lebanon he found a series of very interesting sarcophagi.
+The Museum houses a number of early Phoenician sarcophagi.
+They were decorated with impressive portraits of the dead as you can see in those at the National Museum of Beirut.

 Mesopotamia, (the land) between rivers, was regarded as the cradle of civilization in the western world.
 In the XIXth century it attracted many foreign travellers and archaeologists.
 At that time it was within the borders of the Ottoman Empire with just a small south-eastern section belonging to the Persian Empire (today it is split among Turkey, Syria, Iraq and Iran).
 A large number of ancient statues, reliefs and inscriptions ended up in European and American museums and private collections.
 A limited number of them were acquired by the Ottoman government, directly or as a form of fee paid by foreign archaeological expeditions.
 The exhibits of the Ancient Orient Museum are all dated before the VIth century BC and they include Hittite statues and reliefs found in south-eastern Turkey.